 Day 1-2: Cesky Krumlov is one of the most beautiful small towns in Europe.
 Though most people just visit it for a day trip, we spent 3 days in this beautiful village and we didn`t get bored.
 The Historic Center is a UNESCO World Heritage Center, with beautiful bright colored buildings, which give you great photo motives.
 From the Cesky Krumlov Castle you will have a brilliant view to the town below and also the view from the tower of the Castle is breathtaking.
 If you like art, you should absolutely visit the Egon Schiele Art Centrum.
 The best goulash and beer we had in the Eggenberg Brewery – the stuff is a bit grumpy there, but the food is delicious.
-Stay the night in the Hotel Myln, located just next to the river – you will love the view!
+We recommend to stay the night in the Hotel Myln, located just next to the river – sure you will love the view!

 Day 3: Visiting Hluboka Castle is like visiting a fairy tale and it’s known as one of the most beautiful castles in Czech Republic.
 The locals call it the Czech Neuschwanstein Castle!
 You should be there in the early morning to avoid the crowds.
 Actually, visiting the Hluboka Castle was a highlight at the Czech Republic road trip!
 Located only 170 metres from the Hluboka Castle is the Hotel Stekl, which is one of the best places to stay in this area.